 A popular feature of ArcGIS Explorer Desktop, presentations allow you to communicate geographically using live data and services.
 Answer geographic questions and share the answers with others.

 using centrally managed application configurations with no programming required.
-Control functionality and add your own tools, and customise the look and feel of ArcGIS Explorer Desktop to meet the needs of specific users or workflows in your organisation.
+Control functionality and add your own tools, and customize the look and feel of ArcGIS Explorer Desktop to meet the needs of specific users or workflows in your organization.
 You can also use the free, downloadable software development kit (SDK) to create new add-ins.

-ArcGIS Explorer Desktop is fully localised, including all user interface elements and Help.
+ArcGIS Explorer Desktop is fully localized, including all user interface elements and Help.
 Choose from English, French, Japanese, Chinese, German, or Spanish.

 Find more resources—

 for a one-stop place to access online help, blogs, and samples.